Mayingjun20179/BLTDMDGL/README.md

 torch_scatter==2.1.2+pt24cu121

+#Documentation
+DATA1: Experimental data for baseline data Data1

+DATA2: Experimental data for baseline data Data2

+result1: After running the program, the location where the experimental result of the benchmark data Data1 is stored.

+result2: After running the program, the location where the experimental result of the benchmark data Data2 is stored.

 #Usage

 First, install all the packages required by “requirements.txt”.

 Second, run the program “Main_VBMGDL_CV.py” to get all the prediction results of VBMGDL for the two benchmark datasets in the scenarios of CV_triplet, CV_drug, CV_micro and CV_dis.